keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

     KEPTN_API_ENDPOINT=http://<ENDPOINT_OF_API_GATEWAY>/api
     ```

-:warning: **Warning:** If you do not setup TLS encryption, all your traffic to and from the Keptn endpoint is not encrypted.
+:warning: **Warning:** If you do not set up TLS encryption, all your traffic to and from the Keptn endpoint is not encrypted.

 ### Option 2: Expose Keptn via a NodePort
 This option exposes Keptn on each Kubernetes Node's IP at a static port.
 Therefore, please make sure that you can access the Kubernetes Nodes in your network.